 We strongly recommend setting up a local brokerage account in Thailand instead of using one based in another country.
 There’s two reasons for this.

 First off, international brokers will rarely let you buy stocks in Thailand.
 An account based in the United States or Europe will usually let you trade on the top dozen or so stock exchanges.

 Thailand’s isn’t one of them.
 You aren’t completely out of luck if you can’t open a local account though.
 A select few firms like Boom Securities in Hong Kong will let you trade Thai stocks.

 But that brings us to our second reason: you’ll save a lot of money in brokerage fees by opening a local account.
 That’s true for buying stocks anywhere in the world, not just in Thailand.

 For example, Boom Securities will charge you a minimum of 1,500THB (~US$50) per trade.
 The same trades through a Thai brokerage account cost closer to 60THB (~$2).

 Large commissions might be fine if you’re making large trades.
-A round trip transaction cost of US$100 is a deal-breaker for many people though.
+However, A round trip transaction cost of US$100 is a deal-breaker for many people.

 Trade Stocks in Thailand

 With the hard part out of the way, you’re now ready to start buying Thai stocks.
 We’re not going to cover specific trading strategies or recommendations.
-But here’s a brief overview of what to expect.
+Regardless, a brief overview of what you can expect.